-When he applied for the loan, the Debtor represented that he owned a collection of 59 exotic vehicles, including Corvettes, Shelby Cobras, a Cadillac, Mercedes, Porsches, and Lamborghinis.
+When he applied for the loan, the Debtor represented that he owned a collection of 59 exotic vehicles, including Porsches and Lamborghinis.
 (Id.)
-In response to district court orders to surrender the collection to satisfy the judgment, the Debtor claimed he could not comply because he had already sold the vehicles to Harry Hildibrand, LLC (and others).
-(Id. ¶ 2.)
+In response to district court orders to surrender the collection to satisfy the judgment, the Debtor claimed he had already sold the